 Codling moth can be a serious problem of apples, eating out the centre of the fruit, ruining it.
-And, as the old saying goes: What's worse than finding a codling moth grub in your apple?
+As the old saying goes: What’s worse than finding a codling moth grub in your apple?
 Half a codling moth grub!

 The larvae, maggots, of the moth attack the fruit of apples and pears.
 The eggs are laid on the developing fruitlets just before, during or just after petal fall.